“Let me think about it,” were Chris’ last words.

 In that case, this may already be your income, so there is no need to do anything unless you want to 5x it.

 Because you have a monthly marketing and lead generation budget of $2,000 and more, an extensive database and additional time are available for “free” outbound lead generation.

 On the other hand, it just may not be a feasible goal when you are just starting out.

 You may not know what to focus on and thus don’t have much time available and a monthly marketing budget of between $0 and $100.

-Still, it may be feasible if you want to reach the financial goal of $150,000 in annual gross commissions in three or five years instead of just one.
+Still, it may be viable to reach the financial goal of $150,000 in annual gross commissions in three or five years instead of just one.

 So, where am I going with this?

-When defining an income goal and the time in which you want to reach it, you also want to check if this is something feasible under your individual circumstances.
+When defining an income goal and the time you want to reach it, you also want to check if this is viable under your circumstances.

 But how will you know how your circumstances will affect the lead generation options available?